Gitty-McHubface/sdc-project3/README.md

 ### Model Architecture and Training Strategy

+The final model architecture is below.
+It is the model found in the Nvidia [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316.pdf) paper.

 | Layer                |      Output Shape  |  Params  |
 |:-------------------------------------------------------------|:--------------|:---------|
 | Input                                                        | (160, 320, 3) |  0       |